Camp Details

 Curriculum

 The program is divided into three major components, beginning with a deep dive into core cybersecurity concepts including confidentiality, integrity, availability (C-I-A), defense in depth, architecture, and ethics.
-Following the deep dive into core concepts, students will break into teams and engage in a week-long interactive, online curriculum designed to reinforce these concepts.
-The curriculum is scenario-based, with students confronted with a simulated network and computer attack in progress.
-They will use a wide variety of tools to find, trace, diagnose, and stop the attack before the adversary can exfiltrate valuable data and encrypt-in-place.
-Some highlights of the curriculum include:
+Following the deep dive into core concepts, you will join a teams and engage in a week-long interactive, online curriculum designed to reinforce these concepts.

 • Introduction to network security monitoring including hands-on SIEM use, common alert types, and identification of different types of network traffic.